everest-engineering/lhotse/README.md

 network disconnection or other failure.

 Events emitted by an aggregate are passed to the application instance's local event bus.
 Events are persisted to the event log by the instance handling the command.
-Subscribing event processing (the default in our configuration) guarantee that the same instance will be performing the event handling.
+Subscribing event processing (the default in our configuration) guarantees that the same instance will be performing the event handling.

 ### Command validation
 Commands represent user actions that may be rejected by the system.
-Events, however, represent historical events and can not be rejected (though, they can be upcasted or ignored depending on circumstances).
-It is therefore vital that robust command validation be performed to protect the integrity of the system.
+Events, however, represent historical events and cannot be rejected (though, they can be upcasted or ignored depending on circumstances).
+It is therefore vital that robust command validation is performed to protect the integrity of the system.

 If events are ever emitted in error then this creates a situation that should only be addressed by generating events countering the erroneous ones.
 This, naturally, comes with a significant cost in terms of implementation and validation overhead.

-There is an philosophical argument for defining aggregates such that all information required to validate commands is held by an aggregate in memory.
+There is a philosophical argument for defining aggregates such that all information required to validate commands is held by an aggregate in memory.
 In practice, however, more natural aggregates can be formed by allowing some validation to be based on __projections__.
-We also know from experience that some validation will shared among multiple aggregates.
+We also know from experience that some validation will be shared among multiple aggregates.
 The amount of testing required to verify all possible command failure situations tends to grow non-linearly as the number of checks that are performed inside an aggregate grows.